refinedev/refine/documentation/docs/api-reference/mui/components/auth-page.md

 By default, `AuthPage` uses text with icon on top of page.
 You can use this property to change the default title.

--   Default text is: Refine Project
+-   Default text is: refine Project
--   Default icon is: Refine Logo
+-   Default icon is: refine Logo

 ```tsx
 import { AuthPage } from "@refinedev/mui";